-A personal computer – a PC, to keep it short – is one of the most versatile tools you can have in your home.
-Although it has no specific destination as many other devices built to do something, it can be used in the most varied ways.
+A personal computer – a PC, is one of the most versatile tools you can have in your home to keep it short.
+Although it has no specific destination, as many other devices built to do something, it can be used in various ways.

-There are two ways for a user to get a new PC – either buying a ready made configuration provided by a branded manufacturer (such as Apple, Asus, Dell or HP, to name just a few), or build one from scratch.
+There are two ways for a user to get a new PC – either buying a ready-made configuration provided by a branded manufacturer (such as Apple, Asus, Dell, or HP, to name just a few) or building one from scratch.
 I often have trouble deciding which of these solutions is better.
-In the first case you get a PC that works from day one, but its price is usually higher, and leaves you with not much choice when it comes to its hardware configuration or the software that runs on it.
-A PC built from scratch is usually cheaper and a more flexible solution – but to build a powerful configuration you will need a considerable budget, knowledge about hardware and quite a bit of research.
-But the end result can be much more satisfactory.
+In the first case, you get a PC that works from day one, but its price is usually higher and leaves you with not much choice for its hardware configuration or the software that runs on it.
+A PC built from scratch is usually cheaper and a more flexible solution – but to build a robust configuration, you will need a considerable budget, knowledge about hardware, and quite a bit of research.
+But the result can be much more satisfactory.

 If you have a limited budget for a new PC built at home, you will need to make a series of tough decisions on the components to choose.
-Let’s take a look at basic components of a PC, and see where you can make amends and were you should not.
+Let’s take a look at essential components of a PC and see where you can make amends and where you should not.

-As its name suggests, this is one of the basic components of the PC, on which you build the whole thing.
-When choosing a mainboard for you your computer, you should choose one that is capable of supporting a wide range of processors, lots of RAM and enough extension cards for your future use.
+As its name suggests, this is one of the essential components of the PC, on which you build the whole thing.
+When choosing a mainboard for your computer, you should choose one capable of supporting a wide range of processors, lots of RAM, and enough extension cards for your future use.
 This is one of the components you should not make amends about.

-This is one of the components where you can invest in a cheaper version at first, and switch it for a stronger one after you further consolidate your budget.
-Still, you shouldn’t buy the cheapest variant you find – it’s cheap for a reason.
-Choose a balanced option – cheap enough to fit your budget, and powerful enough for your needs.
+This is one of the components where you can invest in a cheaper version and switch it to a stronger one after you further consolidate your budget.
+Still, it would help if you didn’t buy the cheapest variant you find – it’s cheap for a reason.
+Choose a balanced option – cheap enough to fit your budget and powerful enough for your needs.

 3. Storage, optical storage

-Ideally you should choose an SSD as your system drive and a larger traditional hard disk for data storage.
-Today’s mainboards can use quite a few storage devices, so you can later mount multiple hard drives in your PC, when you gather the funds to buy one.
+Ideally, it would help if you chose an SSD as your system drive and a larger traditional hard disk for data storage.
+Today’s mainboards can use quite a few storage devices, so you can later mount multiple hard drives in your PC when you gather the funds to buy one.

 4. Video card